-Patient satisfaction is the measure of patients' happiness with their experiences with a hospital, clinic, or healthcare center.
+Patient satisfaction is the measure of patients' happiness with their experiences with hospitals, clinics, or healthcare organizations.
 A patient satisfaction survey helps to measure this satisfaction.

 There are two types of patients - inpatients and outpatients.
 Questions are the core of any survey, so you should choose your patient satisfaction questions wisely for both inpatients and outpatients.
 You can share surveys through various channels - website, email, SMS, in-app and offline surveys.

 Patient satisfaction surveys help to build a base of loyal patients, track staff performance, attract new patients, and minimize the risk of litigation.

 To improve patient experience and satisfaction, you should ensure smooth processes, less wait time, cleanliness and hygiene of the premises, quality interactions with doctors and other medical personnel, and avoid unnecessary costs for patients.
 To create effective patient surveys, you should follow some best practices - create short and unbiased surveys, use survey logic and metrics like CSAT & NPS, respond to every feedback, and use a good feedback tool.

 Zonka Feedback is an effective patient feedback system that can help you create powerful surveys with its amazing features.
 You can try it for free for 14 days and or schedule a demo to see how it works for your healthcare business.